Allium/WithoutHeadOrFoot/_posts/2016-08-12-Roots-of-Paradigm-3.md

 		<p>
 		<br>
 		</p>
 		Qi is said to form the metaphorical core of a person (indeed of every living thing).
 Surrounding this core are three onion-like layers: the spirit, then the mind, and finally the body.
-These layers, the different parts of a being, are bound together by the qi, and are affected by its changes.
-Its influence radiates outwards and manifests as physical health.
+These layers, the different parts of a being, are bound together by the qi, whose influence radiates outwards and manifests as physical health.
 		<p>
 		<br>
 		</p>
 		Qi is a dynamic energy; it gives life by flowing.
 But the details of how qi flows through a person depends on both the person and the natural cycles of the cosmos (diurnal, annual, and more).
-These cycles are also associated with the five elements, which are again organised along much more dynamic and interrelated lines in Chinese ontology than their four Aristotelian counterparts.
+These cycles are also associated with the five elements, which are again organised along much more dynamic and interrelational lines in Chinese ontology than their four Aristotelian counterparts.
 		<p>
 		<br>
 		</p>
-		The acupuncturist strives to tune the flow of a person's qi, and its manifestation as the interactions of the fundamental elements, with the natural order, identifying excesses and dearths, and resolving energetic congestions.
-They develop a holistic picture of the physical and psychical state of their patients, as well as an understanding of their character: this grants them insight into the state of their qi, so that they may through their practice rectify any imbalances of the core.
+		The acupuncturist strives to tune the flow of a person's qi, and the resulting interactions of the fundamental elements, with that of the Universe.
+The acupuncturist understands that qi manifests itself in every aspect of being, and so they must develop a holistic picture of the physical and psychical state of their patients, in the context of their natural dispostions and character.
+Through their treatments, they try to rectify imbalances and congestions of the qi, which diffuses outwards and engenders a harmonious, peaceful, and healthy life.
 		</p>
 	</div>
 </div>